Ruminant: Rumen microbiology

 Vertebrates lack the ability to hydrolyse the beta [1–4] glycosidic bond of plant cellulose due to the lack of the enzyme cellulase.
-Thus, ruminants completely depend on the microbial flora, present in the rumen or hindgut, to digest cellulose.
+Thus, ruminants completely depend on the microbial flora present in the rumen (within the foregut), or to a lesser degree the hindgut, to digest cellulose.
 Digestion of food in the rumen is primarily carried out by the rumen microflora, which contains dense populations of several species of bacteria, protozoa, sometimes yeasts and other fungi – 1 ml of rumen is estimated to contain 10–50 billion bacteria and 1 million protozoa, as well as several yeasts and fungi.

 Since the environment inside a rumen is anaerobic, most of these microbial species are obligate or facultative anaerobes that can decompose complex plant material, such as cellulose, hemicellulose, starch, and proteins.
 The hydrolysis of cellulose results in sugars, which are further fermented to acetate, lactate, propionate, butyrate, carbon dioxide, and methane.

 As bacteria conduct fermentation in the rumen, they consume about 10% of the carbon, 60% of the phosphorus, and 80% of the nitrogen that the ruminant ingests.
 To reclaim these nutrients, the ruminant then digests the bacteria in the abomasum.
 The enzyme lysozyme has adapted to facilitate digestion of bacteria in the ruminant abomasum.
 Pancreatic ribonuclease also degrades bacterial RNA in the ruminant small intestine as a source of nitrogen.

 During grazing, ruminants produce large amounts of saliva – estimates range from 100 to 150 litres of saliva per day for a cow.
 The role of saliva is to provide ample fluid for rumen fermentation and to act as a buffering agent.
 Rumen fermentation produces large amounts of organic acids, thus maintaining the appropriate pH of rumen fluids is a critical factor in rumen fermentation.
 After digesta passes through the rumen, the omasum absorbs excess fluid so that digestive enzymes and acid in the abomasum are not diluted.